timothymccoy/challenge/README.md

-# **CasePacer API Code Challenge**
+# **Elixir API Code Challenge**

-Hello and welcome to the official **CasePacer Code Challenge**.
-We tend to be pretty practical here at CasePacer, so we'd like you to implement a straightforward CRUD API based on the following objects:
+Implement a straightforward CRUD API based on the following objects:

 ## Firm
 ```